Girls Talk (Elvis Costello song)

 "Girls Talk" is a new wave song written by Elvis Costello and first recorded by Dave Edmunds in 1978.
 Costello gave an early version of the song to Edmunds, who reworked the song and released it on his album Repeat When Necessary.
 Edmunds' version peaked at number four on the UK Singles Chart and number 12 in Ireland, becoming one of Edmunds' most successful career singles.

+Linda Rondstadt also recorded the song for her album, "Mad Love," in 1980, but did not release it as a single.

 Costello later released his version of the song as a B-side to his version of "I Can't Stand Up for Falling Down", a rendition featuring a soul-inflected arrangement with a prominent bass line performed by Attractions bassist Bruce Thomas.
 Both Edmunds' and Costello's versions have attracted critical acclaim.

 Background

 In the liner notes for the 2002 Rhino reissue of Get Happy!!, Costello stated that the record was about women's gossip.

 The most successful version of the song was by Dave Edmunds, to whom Costello says he donated the song "in a moment of drunken bravado."
 Edmunds said, "Elvis came to the studio one day, and he said, 'I've got a song for you.'
 And he gave me a cassette.
 Now, it wasn't very good – it was just him on a guitar, and he was rushing through it at a furious pace.
 At first I couldn't see it.
 I really liked the complete new arrangement and feel that I put to it.
 I'm not sure Elvis liked it, mind you.
 He's quite an intense person and he's quick to point out things that he doesn't like."

 Released in June 1979, Edmunds' version charted at number 4 on the UK Singles Chart, spending 11 weeks on the chart.
 It was his final top ten hit in that country.
 The single additionally reached number 65 on the US Hot 100, a rare commercial success for Edmunds there.
 The success of Edmunds' version also boosted Costello's reputation as a coverable songwriter; Edmunds later joked while introducing the song at a concert, "Here's a song by Elvis Costello, and he thanks you from the bottom of his wallet."

 Costello recorded a version which was released as the B-side of his single "I Can't Stand Up for Falling Down", and was a fixture of the set lists for his tours for some time after it was recorded.
 Bassist Bruce Thomas commented that it started out as a "country song" before the band rearranged it around Thomas' bass line, which Costello compared to the bass part from "A Love Supreme".